Cray-HPE/docs-csm/251-FIRMWARE-NETWORK.md

 This firmware is updated manually, and needs to be checked prior to an install.

-> **`IMPORTANT NOTE`** systems with multi-chassis link-aggregations must meet this pages minimum specificaitons for optimal deployment.
+> **`IMPORTANT NOTE`** systems with multi-chassis link-aggregations must meet this pages minimum specifications for optimal deployment.

 ## Management Network Switches